ylify/VEHoP/README.md

 2. Choose databases wisely:
    - High-quality proteomes from related taxa yield the best results.
 3. Adjust occupancy (`-m MIN_TAXA`) and length thresholds depending on dataset completeness, under the same working directory:
    - The intermediate files will be checked while running.
-Some steps will be skipped if the same inputs are detected.
+Some steps will be skipped if the same inputs are detected, reducing the running time.
+4. Configure the parameters in each dependency (listed in example.config), only for senior users.

 ---